 SUMMARY.
-Taking into consideration the fact that the University has an organizational structure which is mainly in compliance with the strategic goals, a documentary base regulating the activities of the structural units, acting regulations which enable teachers and students to participate in decision-making processes relating them, administration of policies and procedures which is partially operated by the PDCA principle of quality management, the expert panel finds that GSU meets the requirements of the Criterion 2.
+Taking into consideration the fact that the University has an organizational structure which is mainly in compliance with the strategic goals, a documentary base regulating the activities of the structural units, acting regulations which enable teachers and students to participate in decision-making processes relating them, administration of policies and procedures which is partially operated by the PDCA principle of quality management, the expert panel concludes that GSU meets the requirements of the Criterion 2.

 CONCLUSION.
-The expert panel evaluates the consistence of GSU institutional capacities with the requirements of the Criterion 2 as satisfactory.
+The correspondence of GSU institutional capacities to the requirements of criterion 2 is satisfactory.